Application logging configuration

 • An error chain was experimented with, but provides little value in practice.

 • Errors that an end user sees are a completely different thing.
-We strive to provide minimal internal details about an error for an end user when we know a user can't do anything about an error (e.g. "database offline error"), mostly it will be a generic "Inernal Server Error" on purpose -- for security reasons.
+We strive to provide minimal internal details about an error for an end user when we know a user can't do anything about an error (e.g. "database offline error"), mostly it will be a generic "Internal Server Error" on purpose -- for security reasons.

 Producing errors